Needlesslord/Research-Project-Installer/docs/README.md

 ![Steam-License-Agreement](https://user-images.githubusercontent.com/51851736/81014851-e72fe580-8e5d-11ea-908a-d984f41d7ef6.jpg)

 The following two pictures are from installing a game from Steam on a Mac OS (Apple).
-The first one shows how the end-user can choose whether to create or not shourtcuts and the second one is the message Steam displays once you have already installed your product.
+The first one shows how the end-user can choose whether to create or not shortcuts and the second one is the message Steam displays once you have already installed your product.

 ![Steam-Game-Install-Shortcuts](https://user-images.githubusercontent.com/51851736/81014849-e72fe580-8e5d-11ea-89a4-de2d4b6288e6.png)